KvanTTT/Articles/Universal-CSharp-Code-for-NET-and-JavaScript/English.md

 * **Manual minification,** which is performed at the generation stage using ScriptSharp.
-* **Automated minification,** which is performed after the generation stage using external tools such as Google Closure Compiler and Yui.
+* **Automated minification,** which is performed after the generation stage using external tools such as Google Closure Compiler, Yui and other tools.

 ##### Manual Minification

 To shorten the names of methods, classes, and attributes we used this syntax prior to declaration of the above mentioned entities.
-Of course, there’s no need to do that if you are working with methods that are called from external scripts and classes (public).
+Of course, there's no need to do that if you are working with methods that are called from external scripts and classes (public).

 ```cs